Listen alla y'all, it's sabotage!

 - Wall of Text: The liner notes to Paul's Boutique and Hello Nasty print the lyrics like this, combined with all lowercase letters and No Punctuation Period, and also little indication of where a song starts and begins.
 (Paul's uses pictures of fish to indicate where certain songs begin, but you're on your own with Hello Nasty.)
 Also, several of the lyrics are intentionally printed wrong.

-- Watch It Stoned: "Car Thief" and numerous other songs elaborate on their love of drugs.
+- "Car Thief" and numerous other songs elaborate on their love of drugs.

 - Many songs on Hot Sauce Committee Part 2 nearly mix in elements from dubstep.